Prettyhtml/prettyhtml/packages/prettyhtml-parse/README.md

 * Allow to handle case-sensitive attributes
 * Allow to handle case-sensitive tagName
 * Don't skip newline in `textarea`, `pre` tags in order to format correctly
+* Allow any element to self close itself